-- Wyoming's early concentration was in transportation, driven by the transcontinental railroad. - Wyoming has a consistently high comparative advantage in mining, which generally increased from the 1940s onward while mining RCAs in peer states decreased substantially.
-Thus, from 1950 onwards Wyoming's mining RCA outstripped all its peers. - Wyoming had a rising agricultural RCA over time, but with comparative advantages below those of the agricultural heavyweights of Idaho and Montana. - Wyoming's persistently low RCA in manufacturing from 1910 onwards, missing out on the growth seen in numerous peers. - Wyoming's persistently low RCAs in non-trade services (i.e., services other than retail & wholesale trade) have been consistently below most peers.
+- Wyoming's early concentration was in transportation and construction, driven by the transcontinental railroad.
+This was later surpassed by agriculture, which grew and fell as an employment share along with the region. - Wyoming has a generally high concentration of jobs in mining and construction over time, which generally increased from the 1940s onward while mining employment shares in peer states decreased substantially.
+Thus, from 1950 onwards Wyoming's mining and construction employment share outstripped all its peers. - Wyoming's persistently low employment share in manufacturing from 1910 onwards indicates that it has consistently missed out on the growth seen in numerous peers. - Wyoming's saw a large growth in employment shares in trade and, especially, finance and business services in since the middle of the 1900s.
+This growth follows the general dynamics of the U.S. economy and states in the region but is in fact more limited than the comparator states.

-Figure 10: RCAs in Wyoming for Aggregated Sectors over 1870-2000
+Figure 11: Employment Share in Wyoming for Aggregated Sectors over 1870-2000

-Panel A: Evolution of Wyoming's Employment RCAs in all industries
+Panel A: Evolution of Wyoming's Employment Share in all industries